ambroisie/kraken-assessment/README.md

 kraken < ./data/inputs/balanced-book-1.in.csv
 ```

 You can use `--enable-trade` to enable trade matching.
+Be careful, it has not
+been as carefully tested, a wild `assert` could stop your session short.

 ## Architecture